Industry Trends

 Another misconception is that AI is infallible and impartial.
 In truth, AI was trained on human-created data, which means it requires human oversight to ensure its output is both accurate and fair.

 Lastly, some assume they can simply set up an automation and leave it, letting AI do all the work.
-Unfortunately, the technology needs ongoing oversight and evaluation to ensure it’s functioning properly.
+Unfortunately, the technology needs ongoing oversight and evaluation to ensure it’s functioning properly as data, algorithms, and regulatory expectations evolve.

 How can marketers upskill to work effectively with AI tools?